AmrDeveloper/Amun/docs/reference/lambda.md

 var result = sum_lambda(1, 1);
 ```

-If your lambda has no explicit parameters and return void jot has syntax sugger for this case for example
+If your lambda has no explicit parameters and return void Amun has syntax sugger for this case for example

 ```
 var hello = {